-In one of our previous posts we compared the jewelry software to an employee, stating that your “digital employee” can take over certain management tasks, eliminating several human errors that could occur during the business processes.
-Also, we covered an interesting topic, highlighting the differences between a generic ERP and a jelwery-specific ERP.
+In one of our previous posts, we compared the jewelry ERP software to an employee, stating that your 'digital employee' can take over certain management tasks, eliminating several human errors that could occur during the business processes.
+Also, we covered an interesting topic, highlighting the differences between a generic ERP and jewelry-specific ERP software.

 - Related post: Jewelry management software – your digital employee

 Software implementation researches showed that price is amongst the top five deciding factors when companies choose an ERP software (it's the number 1 factor in the case of first time buyers and number 5 for second time buyers).
 That's completely understandable as companies are worried about the ROI.

 What the ROI means when implementing an advanced jewelry ERP software?

 On paper the formula of ROI is simple.
 To calculate it, you simply take the gain of an investment, subtract the cost of the investment, and divide the total by the cost of the investment.

 But what does that mean in the case of a jewelry business which set-off to implement a jewelry ERP software?

 Usually, the costs are straightforward as they are calculated by adding up the price of the software, implementation costs and occasional customization costs.

 One more cost could be added to this list: the wage of the employee who is actively involved in the implementation from the client's part.
 Because this cost depends on the main role of the respective employee, it can be ignored for example if he/she is the IT technician at the company.